 - Most traffic stops occur in areas of the city from which the most 911 calls are made

 - Most traffic stops occur in neighborhoods experiencing the highest levels of violent crime

-- Traffic stops help officers take illegally possessed guns off the streets—in 2020, more than 200 illegally possessed guns were recovered during traffic stops.
+- Traffic stops help officers take illegally possessed guns off the streets—in 2021, 150 illegally possessed guns were recovered during traffic stops.

 Where Traffic Stops Occur: Keeping streets and neighborhoods safe